If you have a Wi-Fi only iPad, or any internet capable device, you can easily use your iPhone's personal hotspot feature to get online.

 - Launch the Settings app on your iPhone.

 - Tap on Personal Hotspot.

-- Create a password for your personal hotspot in the password field.
+- Tap on the toggle to turn Personal Hotspot On.
+Create a password for your personal hotspot in the password field.
 This prevents unauthorized users from using your iPhone's data.

 - On your iPad, launch the Settings app.